CasoMemory/easy-install/README.md

 When you want to initialize development environment at macOS for developing web project, just use easy install.

 ## Feature
-- The shell will help you to install the tools that develop the web project such as homebrew, git, nvm, node(LTS), omz, and so on.
+- The shell will help you to install the tools that developing the web project such as homebrew, git, nvm, node(LTS), omz, and so on.
 You can never care about these tools install address.
 - Support MacOS and CentOS

 ## How to use